 5.2 Scope of the proposed standard:

-This standard is intended to provide a standard guide line for virtual reality contents aimed of providing database to reduce cyber sickness cause by the motion to photon (MTP) latency in Virtual Environments.
-The scope of this standard includes specific requirements of contents and test methods only for MTP including hardware and human factors.
-Here, hardware and human factors will be included in the standard.
-Hardware includes display types, rendering modes, head tracking methods, field of view, flicker, etc. Human factor includes age, gender, prior experience, cyber sickness susceptibility, duration, etc. Among many parameters that are affecting the cyber sickness, MTP related parameters are collected and suggested in this standard.
+This standard provides standard guidelines for virtual reality contents of a database to reduce cyber sickness cause by the motion to photon (MTP) latency in Virtual Environments.
+This standard defines specific requirements of contents and test methods for MTP including hardware and human factors.
+Hardware descriptions include display types, rendering modes, head tracking methods, field of view, flicker, etc. Human factor descriptions include age, gender, prior experience, cyber sickness susceptibility, duration, etc. Definitions for collection parameters are included among the many parameters that are affecting the cyber sickness described in this standard.

 5.3 Is the completion of this standard contingent upon the completion of another standard?
 No